sathishc/todolist/README.md

 npm install --save aws-amplify @aws-amplify/ui-react
 ```

-## Connect the front-end to the backend infrastructure that we deployed
+## Connect the App to backend services

 Open the file src/App.js and add the following to import the necessary components and configure the amplify app.